toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 While editing in the canvas, conditional styles will always be visible on the selected element for preview purposes, even if the condition is not currently met.
 :::

-### Pseudo-classes and elements
-The styling system supports standard CSS pseudo-classes and pseudo-elements.

 ### Pseudo-classes
+The styling system supports standard CSS pseudo-classes.
 Pseudo-classes target elements in specific states, such as `:hover`, `:focus`, `:checked`, or `:disabled`.

 ::: info
 For a complete list of available pseudo-classes, see the [MDN documentation on pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).
 :::

 ### Pseudo-elements
-Pseudo-elements style specific parts of an element that don't appear in the element tree, such as `::before`, `::after`, or `::placeholder`.
+In addition to pseudo-classes, the styling system includes support for standard CSS pseudo-elements, which allow you to style specific parts of an element that don't appear in the element tree, such as `::before`, `::after`, or `::placeholder`.

 ::: info
 For more information on pseudo-elements, refer to the [MDN documentation on pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements).